MAIF/otoroshi/documentation/src/main/paradox/about.md

 Every OSS product build at <a href="https://www.maif.fr/" target="_blank">MAIF</a> like <a href="https://maif.github.io/izanami/" target="_blank">Izanami</a> follow a common philosophy.

-* The services or API provided should be technology agnostic.
+* the services or API provided should be technology agnostic.
-* HTTP first: HTTP is the right answer to the previous quote
+* http first: http is the right answer to the previous quote
-* API First: The UI is just another client of the API.
+* api First: The UI is just another client of the api.
-* Secured: The services exposed need authentication for both humans or machines
+* secured: The services exposed need authentication for both humans or machines
-* Event based: The services should expose a way to get notified of what happened inside.
+* event based: The services should expose a way to get notified of what happened inside.